When it comes to high-end kitchen appliance design, great performance is as important on the outside as it is on the inside.

 Bars & Countertops

 Large, heavy bars and countertops can be hinged to allow access in and out of a kitchen area.
-This is common in bars and restaurants, but many of them lack the right kitchen countertop hinge to ensure safety and longevity.
+While common in bars and restaurants, many lack the right kitchen countertop hinge to ensure safety and longevity.

-Rather than making a waiter resort to DIY-ing a way to keep the flap up during a busy night, install a flip-up countertop hinge that will open and close easily.
-This way the staff won’t have to lift a 75-lb. granite countertop 50 times a night, and there’s no risk of their makeshift solution failing.
+Rather than making a waiter resort to DIY-ing a way to keep the flap up during a busy night, install a flip-up countertop hinge that will easily open and close.
+This way, staff won’t have to lift a 75-lb. granite countertop 50 times a night, and there’s no risk of their makeshift solution failing.

 TV Monitor Lifts